dbarton-uk/classic-talent-calculator/terms_and_conditions.md

 ## Terms & Conditions

 "Classic Talent Calculator" is a fan-made, unofficial mobile app for the World of Warcraft© game.
-The mobile application author, David Barton is not the copyright owner of graphical and text materials originated from World of Warcraft© game, a title owned by Blizzard Entertainment, Inc.
+The mobile application author, David Barton is not the copyright owner of graphical and text materials originated from the World of Warcraft© game, a title owned by Blizzard Entertainment, Inc.

 https://www.blizzard.com/en-us/legal